boschresearch/torchphysics/README.rst

 Installation
 ============
-TorchPhysics reqiueres the follwing dependencies to be installed:
+TorchPhysics requires the following dependencies to be installed:

 - Python >= 3.8
 - PyTorch_ >= 2.0.0